-At the time of writing, past exam papers for 4PH0 specification are available for download from the Edexcel website at www.ool.co.uk/0016pi.
+At the time of writing, past exam papers only for the old 4PH0 specification are available for download from the Edexcel website at www.ool.co.uk/0016pi.

 You can also use these as exam practice.
 You may send up to two past papers to your tutor for marking, but only after you have successfully completed all the other assignments in your course.